Avicii: 2011–2013: "Levels"

 On 29 December 2012, Bergling premiered many new songs at Lights All Night, Dallas Convention Center, some of which made it on to his first album, True.
 These unreleased songs included "I'll Be Gone" and "Let It Go".
-The instrumental of "Let It Go" was mixed with the a cappella of "Addicted to You" to become "Addicted to You (Avicii by Avicii)".
+The instrumental of "Let It Go" was mixed with the cappella of "Addicted to You" to become "Addicted to You (Avicii by Avicii)".

 On the same day, Bergling released "I Could Be the One" with Nicky Romero.
 After first being debuted at his shows almost a year earlier, the track finally got released via Bergling's record label Levels.
 The new vocal version was released along with an instrumental version, a radio edit, and remixes from Audrio and Didrick.
 On 9 January 2013, Bergling launched the Avicii X You project, a partnership with Ericsson designed to create the world's first "crowdsourced" hit song.
 The project enabled fans to send in basslines, effects, melodies, rhythms and vocals to Bergling as sound files over the Internet.
-The song features sequences from Kian Sang (melody), Naxsy (bassline), Martin Kupilas (beat), Vanya Khaksi (break), Jonathan Madray, Mateusz Kolata, and Christian Westphalen (effects).
+Each week, Bergling would choose his three favorite sounds and put these samples up for public vote.
+Once all the sounds were selected, Avicii began working on a track incorporating all the beats.
 Bergling acted as executive producer and created the finished song officially titled X You, which was released on 26 February 2013.
 On 30 January 2013, Bergling released "Three Million" featuring Negin to celebrate three million fans on his Facebook page.

 Bergling was nominated for a Grammy for Best Dance Recording with "Levels" at the 2013 Grammy Awards.
 He was nominated alongside Calvin Harris and Ne-Yo, Skrillex, Swedish House Mafia and John Martin, and Al Walser.
 The award show took place on 10 February 2013.
 From late February to early March 2013, Bergling toured Australia as one of the headline acts in the Future Music Festival alongside The Prodigy and The Stone Roses.
 In late February 2013, Bergling made his first South American tour, with concerts in Venezuela, Argentina, Colombia, Brazil and Chile.